gbeckers/sound/doc/formats.rst

 Audio Formats and Encodings
 ---------------------------

-For audio formats *Sound* depends on *SoundFile*, which depends on *libsndfile.
+For audio formats, *Sound* itself depends on *SoundFile*, which depends on *libsndfile*.
 The table below is based on this, and additionally indicates the default encodings for each format as used by *Sound*.
 Note that these are different from the defaults used by *SoundFile*.
+If available, we prefer PCM_24 because it is widely supported in audio applications and has good resolution.

 "Y" means the encoding is supported.